 The Authority prefers to produce more affordable housing through the increase in the deed-restricted housing supply, as long as such production is appropriate to the site and the needs of the community.
-Renovation of a blighted or condemned property will be counted as new production if the municipality in which the proposed development is planned provides a letter indicating the property is blighted.
+Renovation of a property that is not habitable, and/or is blighted or condemned will be counted as new production.
 Adaptive re-use is new construction.
 If deed-restricted housing already exists, any addition to the unit count will be considered an increase and not new construction, and only an increase in units of 10% or more may receive points.
+Refer to Glossary for definition of "blight".